stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 end of the profiling part of this tutorial although we are applying a different transformation here.

+Note that in this tutorial we will only be applying OpenMP parallelisation to the loops over vertical levels.
+This is because, in the full NEMO code, the horizontal domain is already decomposed over MPI processes while there is no attempt to exploit the parallelism available in the vertical.
+This paralllelism is available throughout the majority of the code.
+(Of course, it would also be possible to use OpenMP to parallelise the horizontal domain in NEMO so as to reduce the number of MPI processes and resulting inter-process communication.)

 The next step is to attempt to use this script to transform the mini-app.
 You can use the Makefile or just run PSyclone directly: